OpenEvalProject/evals/manuscripts/elife-88173/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/88173/elife-88173-fig5-v1.jpg)

 **Figure 5.:** (A) Surface representations of medial and lateral views of the brain (L indicates left, R indicates right).
 Colours indicate brain regions that belong to the synergistic workspace, as identified from HCP data.
 Orange indicates broadcasters, and violet indicates gateways.
 Blue indicates regions that exhibit an overall significant reduction in integrated information across anaesthesia and disorders of consciousness.
 All blue regions overlap with violet ones.
 The network representation indicates edges with significantly reduced integrated information (ΦR) during both propofol anaesthesia and disorders of consciousness.
 The color of the nodes (violet or orange) indicates whether the corresponding regions are workspace gateways (violet) or broadcasters (orange); all regions are gateways (violet).
 (B) Circular graph representation of significant reductions in integrated information (ΦR) between brain regions, observed in all three contrasts, indicating membership of canonical resting-state networks.
 Connections indicate pairs of regions with a significant decrease of integrated information.
 Colour of the circle border indicates the RSN affiliation of the corresponding regions.
 Legend: DMN, default mode network.
 Som, somatomotor network.
 Vis, visual network.
 VAN, ventral attention network.
 DAN, dorsal attention network.
 FPN, fronto-parietal control network.
 Lim, limbic network.
-Sub, subcortical network (comprised of 54 regions of the Tian et al., 2020 atlas).Figure 5—source data 1.Figure 5.
+Sub, subcortical network (comprised of 54 regions of the Tian et al., 2020 atlas).

-## Robustness and sensitivity analysis
+### Robustness and sensitivity analysis

 To ensure the robustness of our results to analytic choices, we also replicated them using an alternative cortical parcellation of lower dimensionality: we used the Schaefer scale-200 cortical parcellation (Schaefer et al., 2018) complemented with the scale-32 subcortical ROIs from the Tian subcortical atlas (Tian et al., 2020Figure 4—figure supplement 2).
 Additionally, we also show that our results are not dependent on the choice of parameters in the NBS analysis, and are replicated using an alternative threshold definition for the connected component (extent rather than intensity) or a more stringent value for the cluster threshold (F>12; Figure 4—figure supplement 2).
 Importantly, whereas the increases in ΦR are not the same across different analytic approaches, reductions of ΦR in medial prefrontal and posterior cingulate/precuneus are reliably observed, attesting to their robustness.

 ## Discussion

-## Architecture of the synergistic global workspace
+### Architecture of the synergistic global workspace

 This paper proposes an informational perspective on the brain’s functional architecture at the macroscale, which leverages insights from network science and a refined understanding of neural information exchange.
 The synergy-Φ-redundancy (SAPHIRE) architecture posits the existence of a ‘synergistic workspace’ of brain regions characterised by highly synergistic global interactions, which we previously showed to be composed by prefrontal and parietal cortices that are critical for higher cognitive functions (Luppi et al., 2022b).
 This workspace is further functionally decomposed by distinguishing gateways, which bring information from localised modules into the workspace, and broadcasters, which disseminate multiple copies of workspace information back to low-level regions.